Henry Foss High School: History

 On January 3, 2007, 17-year-old student Samnang Kok was shot in the school's hallway as classes were about to resume after Winter break.
 The 18-year-old student Douglas Chanthabouly was convicted of Kok's murder and was sentenced to 23 years in prison.

-Foss now offers the IB Middle Years Program (MYP) for 9th and 10th grade students and IB Career-Related Program (CP) for 11th and 12th students interested in more vocational options along with the school's college-preparatory IB Diploma Programme courses.
+Foss offers the IB Middle Years Program (MYP) for 9th and 10th grade students and IB Career-Related Program (CP) for 11th and 12th students interested in vocational options along with the school's college-preparatory IB Diploma Programme courses.

 Traditions

 Foss Family Picnic

 At the end of the school year, before seniors graduate, ASB organizes the Foss Family Picnic.
 This day represents the last day that seniors will be on campus.
-The morning begins with a "seniors only" breakfast, slide show, graduation practice, and last walk through the school.
-The culminating event is the Foss Family Picnic, where there is a 3:3 basketball tournament, cake walk (musical chairs to earn free dessert), ping pong tournament, game room, and a staff versus student softball game.

 Daffodil Festival

 Each year, Henry Foss High School participates in the Pierce County Daffodil Festival, a regional tradition since 1933.
 Each year a competition is held in the fall within the school, for the title of Henry Foss Daffodil Princess.
 Once selected, the Henry Foss Princess joins other area school representatives in competition for the title of Daffodil Festival Queen.
-A prestigious regional award, Henry Foss princesses often return to the parade as area celebrity alumni.
-At Henry Foss High School, every princess is professionally photographed, and her portrait is displayed alongside every other Henry Foss Princess in the school hallway.

-Air Force Junior Reserve Officer Training Corps (AFJROTC)
+Air Force Junior Reserve Officer Training Corps

-Henry Foss High School is host to an AFJROTC program.
-It develops leadership, self-discipline, citizenship, and patriotism within students.
-AFJROTC supports Veterans' Day events throughout the community, participates in drill competitions, supports students taking the ASVAB, and much more.
-Students are encouraged to apply for the AFJROTC pilot scholarship where students have the opportunity to earn their pilots license - fully funded by the Air Force.
+Henry Foss High School has an Air Force Junior Reserve Officer Training Corps program.